joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-26-knockoff-polygons.md

 pointsMap[NN_] := (
     points = {alph[[2 # - 1]], alph[[2 #]]} & /@ Range[NN];

-    (*Add the first point at the end, to cut down on redundancy prior to deduping*)
+    (* add the first point at the end, to cut down on redundancy prior to deduping *)
     perms = Permutations[points[[2 ;; -1]]];
     perms = Join[{points[[1]]}, #] & /@ perms;
-    setsOfLines =
+    (* turn each permutation into a set of edges *) setsOfLines =
       Table[{#[[i]], #[[1 + i~Mod~NN]]}, {i, 1, NN}] & /@ perms;
-    tmp = SortBy[#, First] & /@ # & /@ setsOfLines;
+    (* sort the lines within each edge set, and then sort the edge set, then deduplicate *) tmp = SortBy[#, First] & /@ # & /@ setsOfLines;
     tmp = Sort /@ tmp;
     tmp = DeleteDuplicates[tmp];